VRL example reference

 Try Using the VRL subcommand

-You can run these examples using the vector vrl
+You can run these examples using the vector vrl subcommand with --input (input is newline

-delimited JSON file representing a list of events). and --program
+delimited JSON file representing a list of events). and --program (VRL program) to pass in the

-example input and program as well as --print-object
+example input and program as well as --print-object to show the modified object.
+The below

 examples show pretty-printed JSON for the input events, so collapse these to single lines when

-passing in via --input
+passing in via --input.

 matches how VRL will receive the input in a running Vector instance.